MileHacker Logo

 Touring Options

-• Tour Buses: Available for general city sightseeing, often originating from Old Sacramento.
+• Tour Buses: Available for general touring the city, often originating from Old Sacramento.

 • Hop-on-Hop-off: Services provide an overview of attractions, allowing flexible exploration at your own pace.

-• Boat Tours: Recreational river cruises offer scenic tours on the Sacramento River, departing from Old Sacramento.
+• Boat Tours: Recreational river cruises offer scenic excursions on the Sacramento River, departing from Old Sacramento.

 • Leisure Focus: These tours are for leisure and sightseeing, not for point-to-point transportation.